DevTerminator69/QuickSQL/readme.md

 ## Error Handling

-`Destroyer` includes error handling for invalid operations and input validation:
+`QuickSQL` includes error handling for invalid operations and input validation:

 - **Invalid Key Type**: Only string keys are allowed.
 - **Non-Numeric Operations**: Performing arithmetic on non-numeric values will throw an error.